AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

 ## Document purpose and scope

-The primary aim of this implementation guide is to support implementing SML in [FHIR Release 3 (STU) [HL7FHIR3]](#HL7FHIR3).
-The resulting FHIR can be used for the electronic exchange of SML information between healthcare providers.
+The primary aim of this implementation guide is to support implementing a shared medicines list in [FHIR Release 3 (STU) [HL7FHIR3]](#HL7FHIR3).
+The resulting FHIR can be used for the electronic exchange of shared medicines list information between healthcare providers.

 This implementation guide is not to be used as a guide to presentation (or rendering) of the data.
 It contains no information as to how the data described by it should be displayed and no such guidance should be inferred.